 The consequences for individuals only become truly serious when winnings exceed 50 million dong (around GBP 1,600), which incurs a minimum of three years’ imprisonment plus a large fine.
 This means that a lot of the poker tournaments available are small to medium stakes, which was perfect for a recreational player like myself.

 Finding a poker tournament in Ho Chi Minh City

 Knowing that tournaments exist in Ho Chi Minh City is one thing; finding them is another.
 I turned to the obvious primary resource, Google, and soon encountered a useful site called www.pokerdiscover.com.
 This listed various casinos in Vietnam with poker games, and included links to their sites for further information.

 The casinos’ websites were usually just Facebook pages, and the information wasn’t always in English.
 After looking at a couple of them, though, something caught my eye.
 One name kept appearing in the customer reviews, and it sounded English.
 A week before we entered Vietnam, I decided to send this guy a message.

 To my surprise, he was quick to respond and very happy to help.
 I told him I was looking for a low-to-mid-stakes tournament, and he obliged with a list of possible options in the city, and even offered to help with any Vietnamese translations.
-The poker rooms he suggested were:

 The first one I checked out was Victorious Poker Club.
 The tournament schedule at this place was perfect.
 Two days after we were due to arrive in Ho Chi Minh City, they were running a tournament with a 550,000 dong entry fee (a little less than 20 pounds sterling), with a guaranteed first-place prize of 20 million dong (about 650 pounds sterling).